jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "The first thought that goes through your mind is what you have been conditioned to think; what you think next defines who you are." - Unknown

+"Everything is a poison, nothing is a poison.
+It is the dose that makes the poison." - Paracelsus

 ## Money

 "Money is the enemy of the thoughtfully good."